denodrivers/postgres/README.md

    their respective justification is given in a comment
 4. All features and fixes must have a corresponding test added in order to be accepted

+## Maintainers guidelines

+When publishing a new version, ensure that the `version` field in `deno.json` has been updated to match the new version.

 ## License